rapw3k/DEMETER/models/README.md

 Developers have different options to find terms in AIM:
 * Load whole ontology in ontology editor like Protege [https://w3id.org/demeter/agri](https://w3id.org/demeter/agri), and then search for terms.
 This may be useful only for those having some basic experience with ontologies.
-* All modules of AIM domain layer (e.g., [https://w3id.org/demeter/agri](https://w3id.org/demeter/agri), [https://w3id.org/demeter/agriCrop](https://w3id.org/demeter/agriCrop)) take you to OGC definiton server (using any content negotiation except from TURTLE and RDF/XML).
-From there you can search terms.
-However, currently the search is restricted to each module.
+* All modules of AIM domain layer (e.g., [https://w3id.org/demeter/agri](https://w3id.org/demeter/agri), [https://w3id.org/demeter/agri/agriCrop](https://w3id.org/demeter/agri/agriCrop)) take you to OGC definiton server (using any content negotiation except from TURTLE and RDF/XML).
+Also using OGC server you can search for terms in all AIM domain modules (cross-domain is not yet there) via [http://defs-dev.opengis.net/demeter/search](http://defs-dev.opengis.net/demeter/search).
+Also from OGC server many related resources are accessible via content-negotiation-by-profile, using the profile "alt" (linked from HTML views) - e.g. [https://w3id.org/demeter/agri/agriCrop?_profile=alt](https://w3id.org/demeter/agri/agriCrop?_profile=alt).
+These include JSON-LD schema, HTML documentation views, SHACL constraints and other resources.
+Use the issue tracker to highlight any issues with these.
 * AIM domain layer is available via agroPortal: [http://agroportal.lirmm.fr/ontologies/DEMETER-AIM](http://agroportal.lirmm.fr/ontologies/DEMETER-AIM).
 From there you can browse classes, properties or mappgins if any (e.g., [http://agroportal.lirmm.fr/ontologies/DEMETER-AIM?p=classes](http://agroportal.lirmm.fr/ontologies/DEMETER-AIM?p=classes).
 Additionally, you can use recommendations and annotator functionalities of the portal.
 These feature are also available via API:
 	- *search for terms in AIM (e.g., Plot)* [http://data.agroportal.lirmm.fr/search?ontologies=http://data.agroportal.lirmm.fr/ontologies/DEMETER-AIM&q=plot](http://data.agroportal.lirmm.fr/search?ontologies=http://data.agroportal.lirmm.fr/ontologies/DEMETER-AIM&q=plot)